bienheureuseuwineza/NeuralNetworksGraph/README.md

 Blaise Mugisha (Software Developer)
 Uwineza Bienheureuse (Software Developer)
-License:
-This project is licensed under the [License Name] license.
-See the LICENSE file for more details.

 * Contact Information:
 For any inquiries or feedback regarding the project, please contact: